yashsoni27/FinTrack/README.md

 - **Expense Tracking:** Track all your expenses in one place, categorized and summarized for easy review.
 - **Bank Account Integration:** Link your bank accounts using Plaid API to automatically import transactions.
+- **LLM Integration:** Access the power of LLM in order to get personalised insights, summaries and more by simply asking the question to your data.
 - **Receipt Scanning:** Use OCR technology to scan and digitize receipts.
 - **Analytics:** View detailed spending analytics and insights.
 - **User Authentication:** Secure login and registration with biometric authentication support.